 A very common problem singer’s face during a performance is not getting the balance right between the backing track and the microphone.
 You want the backing track to be loud enough that you can hear it but also so you can hear yourself.

-Hopefully you will have practised to your song to give dynamics to the performance and emphasis the low and high notes.
-This is the time you will need to pull the microphone away from your mouth on the high notes or risk feedback and being too loud – how far you pull away really depends on the volume and power you sing them with.
+To further avoid microphone feedback and distortion, pull the microphone away from your mouth on the high notes – how far you pull away really depends on the volume and power you sing them with.

-Far too often this is ill timed by singers and they pull the mic away too quickly thus losing the projection where it’s needed at its most for impact.
-Timing is crucial and observing other seasoned singers can really assist you to nail this.
+Far too often, this is ill-timed by singers and they pull the mic away too quickly thus losing the projection where it’s needed most for impact.
+Timing is crucial and observing other seasoned singers can assist you to get this right.

 Having strong microphone technique can really help a singer enhance their performance.
 Breath control when holding a note is crucial.

-If you have little breath left by the end of that all important sustained note, a sudden dip in power is going to be very noticeable to you and your audience.
+If you are running low on a breath by the end of that all-important sustained note, a sudden dip in power is going to be very noticeable to your audience.

-Try pulling the microphone away from you then bring it back as the note ends, it sounds as of you held it consistently & the audience will be left remembering the power you still had to the very last second – very impressive!
+You could try pulling the microphone away then bring it back as the note ends.
+It sounds as if you held it consistently and the audience will be left remembering the power you still had to the very last second – impressive!

 Mic Technique Related questions